itmo-escience/datavis_en/practice/practice1/README.md

 ### SVG

 SVG is a language for describing 2D graphics in XML.
-VG has several methods for drawing paths, boxes, circles, text, and graphic images.
+SVG has several methods for drawing paths, boxes, circles, text, and graphic images.

 [Here](https://codesandbox.io/embed/small-feather-osv67?fontsize=14&hidenavigation=1&theme=dark) is an example of basic shapes in svg.